What is Orthokeratology?

 Orthokeratology (ortho-k) is a safe, non-surgical answer to myopia (nearsightedness), a vision condition where one cannot see distant objects clearly.
 Specialized rigid gas-permeable contact lenses (RGPs) gently reshape the cornea during sleeping hours to reduce myopia and other refractive conditions like hyperopia (farsightedness) and astigmatism.
 Patients enjoy functional vision during waking hours without glasses or contacts, and wear retainer lenses nightly to maintain the results.
 The procedure is non-invasive, reversible, and is a safe alternative to refractive surgeries such as RK, PRK, ALK, LASIK, and LASEK.

-Ortho-K was developed by a few optometrists and has been practiced for well over 50 years.
+Ortho-K was developed by a few optometrists and has been practiced for well over 50 years (since 1962).
 The public has not heard of ortho-k mainly because it began long before doctors were permitted to advertise as they do today.
 This is comparable to orthodontia, or dental braces, which was not willingly embraced by dental surgeons until the late 1970s.
 Today, braces are very common among children and adults.
 The same is true for orthokeratology (“braces” for the eye).

 Ortho-K is a safe, reversible procedure that is suitable for children and adults.
 It is especially beneficial for school-aged children who often experience large increases in myopia every year.
 In addition to eliminating the need for glasses or contacts during the day, ortho-k may even decrease or arrest the rate of myopic progression.
 A little known fact is that myopia and other refractive conditions can be controlled easier when caught at the beginning.
 The results are often dramatic and swift, with noticeable results after the first night.